zeek/zeek-docs/doc/frameworks/packet-analysis.rst

 packet analyzer.
 The method takes a pointer to the beginning of the data to process (usually the start of the payload in the current context), the length of the data to process, a pointer to the ``Packet`` object and an identifier.
-The identifier would be used to lookup the next analyzer based on the LLC analyzer's ``dispatch_map``.
-If there is no match, it will fall back to the ``default_analyzer`` if available.
+The identifier would be used to lookup the next analyzer based on which other analyzers were previously associated with LLC as a parent analyzer in a call to :zeek:see:`PacketAnalyzer::register_packet_analyzer`.
+If there is no previously-registered analyzer that matches the identifier, it will fall back to the ``default_analyzer`` if available.

 In case a packet analyzer requires initialization, e.g., reading additional configuration values from script-land, this can be implemented by overriding